Skip to main content.

 • Waitlists remain in effect until the first day of the semester.

 During Add/Drop week, students can request enrollment in a closed class by asking the instructor for the course’s permission code or having the instructor sign a Current Student Registration Request - COIN Error Received Form.
-Use the permission code on COIN to enroll or return the signed Current Student Registration Request - COIN Error Received Form to the University Enrollment Center in Foster Administration Building.
+Use the permission code on COIN to enroll or submit the signed Current Student Registration Request - COIN Error Received Form online to the Student Service Center (SSC) to process the registration.

 Majors & minors

-Undeclared business students need to declare a major before completing 45 credits or no later than fall of your junior year.
-If you have not declared a major and have reached 60+ credits, a hold will be placed on your COIN account.
+Undeclared business students need to declare a major before completing 45 credits.
+If you have not declared a major and have reached 45 credits, a hold will be placed on your COIN account.
 To remove this hold, you will need to declare a major by completing the online Undergraduate Major Minor Concentration Change Form and submitting it.
 You can find the online Undergraduate Major Minor Concentration Change Form at the Registrar's website.
 Alternatively, you can find the online form directly at the Bonita portal.

-• must have a GPA of 2.3 or higher in all courses taken to date with a minimum of 12 earned credits.
+• a GPA of 2.3 or higher in all courses taken to date with a minimum of 12 earned credits.

-• or, they must have a GPA of at least 2.5 in the following courses:
+• or, a GPA of at least 2.5 in the following courses:

 • ACT 211